dcpedit/red-herring-build-guide/README.md

 ![IMG_3048 (1)](https://user-images.githubusercontent.com/800930/144715808-5441f024-4c31-4cf4-8151-d7efeb58badb.jpg)

 ## Case Assembly
-Double check that the protective paper masking has been peeled of the front AND back of eacy acrylic layer.
+Double check that the protective paper masking has been peeled off the front **and** back of eacy acrylic layer.
 Try to find a dust-free area to work in, and have a microfiber cloth handy to wipe of dust that collects on the acrylic.
 Best to keep the masking on until needed to minimize dust and scratches.

 ### Feet #1 - 6mm screws (x5) & 24mm standoffs (x5)